 Yankee Candles Made in the Czech Republic

-Do note that some Yankee Candles are made overseas, however, most of the candles that are made overseas are not sold in the United States.
-Before their entrance into manufacturing in the Czech Republic, Yankee Candle exclusively made its products in the United States.
+Do note that some Yankee Candles are made overseas; however, most of the candles that are made overseas are not sold in the United States.
+Before its entrance into manufacturing in the Czech Republic, Yankee Candle exclusively made its products in the United States.
 In the city of Most, Czech Republic, Yankee Candle hires about 300 employees who work under the label.
-Important to note, even their European exclusive candles are engineered and designed in the United States.
+Important to note that even their European exclusive candles are engineered and designed in the United States.

-It’s estimated that 10 production lines occur at this facility, and they will produce 190 million candles each year in the Czech Republic.
+It’s estimated that ten production lines occur at this facility, and they will produce 190 million candles each year in the Czech Republic.